 Music garlic (Allium sativum ssp. ophioscorodon ‘Music’) is a porcelain-type hardneck garlic cultivar.
 This variety is known for its white peel, medium-strong hot flavor, large cloves, and cold-hardy growing characteristics.
 Al Music, a Canadian garlic grower, introduced Music garlic.

 Music garlic is most commonly planted in the fall (typically September or October) and is harvested in mid-summer (typically June or July).
-If cured well, bulbs of Music garlic can store into spring.
+If cured well, bulbs of Music garlic can be stored into spring.

 Planting music garlic